 Africa is a continent which has always been misunderstood.
 When one hears the name Africa, disparity and struggle come to mind.
-To many Africa is a continent filled with poverty, famine, disease, and underdevelopment.
-These problems may be correct in present-day circumstances; however, before European colonisation, Africa was a nation far from the shackles of disparity and struggle.
-During the period of pre-colonization Africa was a nation thriving with rich cultures, including African philosophy and art, and a leading pioneer in the field of commerce.
+To many, Africa is a continent filled with poverty, famine, disease, and underdevelopment.
+These problems may be correct in present-day circumstances; however, before European colonization, Africa was a nation far from the shackles of disparity and struggle.
+During the period of pre-colonization, Africa was a nation thriving with rich cultures, including African philosophy and art, and a leading pioneer in the field of commerce.

 Africa is the second largest and second most populous continent in the world.
 It is home to over 1.2 billion people and 54 countries.
 Africa is a vast and diverse continent, with a wide range of cultures, languages, and religions.